Venous Insufficiency and Varicosities

 Avoidance of Overweight

 Obesity has not been consistently associated with chronic venous insufficiency.
-However, most studies have shown that overweight and obese women are more likely to develop varicose veins.
-Women who are moderately overweight (BMI = 25.0-29.9 kg/m 2) have a 1.5-fold increased risk of varicose veins, compared with nonoverweight women.
+However, most studies have shown that women with a BMI ≥ 25 are more likely to develop varicose veins.
+Women who are moderately overweight (BMI = 25.0-29.9 kg/m2) have a 1.5-fold increased risk of varicose veins, compared with women with a BMI < 25.
 Women with a BMI ≥ 30 have a 3-fold greater risk.
 Obesity prevention appears to be more effective than obesity treatment.
 Obesity surgery was not effective for improvement of venous insufficiency.
 For details on dietary contributors to and treatments for obesity, see the Obesity chapter.

-Horse chestnut seed.
-A systematic review of the use of horse chestnut seed ( Aesculus hippocastanum) for chronic venous insufficiency concludes that it probably reduces lower leg volume and may reduce ankle and calf swelling.
+Horse chestnut seed (Aescin).
+A systematic review of the use of horse chestnut seed (Aesculus hippocastanum) for chronic venous insufficiency concludes that it probably reduces lower leg volume and may reduce ankle and calf swelling.
 The active component (aescin) appears to promote blood circulation and may strengthen the elasticity of veins.
 The common dosage of horse chestnut is 300 mg twice daily, containing 50 mg of aescin in each dose.

-Diosmin-hesperidin combination.
+Diosmin-hesperidin combination (Micronized Purified Flavonoid Fraction).
 Long-term controlled clinical trials have revealed that this combination (Daflon 500 mg twice daily) of flavonoids increases venous tone, improves lymphatic drainage, and reduces capillary hyperpermeability, with resultant changes in chronic venous insufficiency and associated venous conditions.
-These improvements included significant decreases in ankle and calf circumferences, functional discomfort (nocturnal cramps and sensations of leg heaviness, swelling, or heat), and plethysmographic parameters, such as venous capacitance, distensibility, and emptying., A recent meta-analysis of controlled clinical trials indicated that adding Daflon 500 mg twice daily increased the likelihood of healing venous leg ulcers by 32%, compared with conventional therapy alone.
+These improvements included significant decreases in ankle and calf circumferences, functional discomfort (nocturnal cramps and sensations of leg heaviness, swelling, or heat), and plethysmographic parameters, such as venous capacitance, distensibility, and emptying., A meta-analysis of controlled clinical trials indicated that adding Daflon 500 mg twice daily increased the likelihood of healing venous leg ulcers by 32%, compared with conventional therapy alone.
+Furthermore, the diosmin-hesperidin combination may reduce edema to a greater extent, compared with other venoactive drugs, as shown in a meta-analysis of 10 trials that demonstrated reduction of mean ankle circumference by 0.80 cm for the combination but 0.58 cm and 0.20 cm for hydroxyethylrutoside and diosmin alone, respectively.

 What to Tell the Family

-Some evidence suggests that venous insufficiency and varicose veins may be, in part, preventable through a high-fiber, low-fat diet; regular exercise; and maintenance of normal body weight.
-Medical, surgical, and botanical approaches are available for treatment.
+Some evidence suggests that venous insufficiency and varicose veins may be, in part, preventable through a high-fiber, low-fat diet, regular exercise, and maintenance of normal body weight.
+Medical and surgical approaches are available for treatment.

 - Criqui MH, Jamosmos M, Fronek A, et al. Chronic venous disease in an ethnically diverse population: the San Diego Population Study.
 Am J Epidemiol.
 2003;158(5):448-56.
 [PMID:12936900]